-Gary G. Bennett, Ph.D. is the Bishop-MacDermott Family Professor of Psychology & Neuroscience, Global Health and Medicine at Duke University.
-He also serves as Duke’s Vice Provost of Undergraduate Education, where he leads and coordinates undergraduate academic, curricular and co-curricular policy across organizational lines and serves as the primary spokesperson for the undergraduate experience.
-Dr. Bennett also directs the Duke Global Digital Health Science Center.
-Dr. Bennett is the Immediate Past President of the Society of Behavioral Medicine.
+Gary G. Bennett, Ph.D. is the Bishop-MacDermott Family Professor of Psychology & Neuroscience, Global Health and Medicine and Vice Provost for Undergraduate Education at Duke University.
+As vice provost, Dr. Bennett drives Duke’s undergraduate education strategy, leads curricular and co-curricular programs, and serves as the university’s primary spokesperson for undergraduate concerns.
+He directs Duke’s Office of Undergraduate Education, which is comprised of 12 units (including academic advising, academic support, nationally competitive scholarships, merit scholar programs, financial aid, study abroad, as well as vibrant co-curricular programs like Duke Engage and Duke Immerse) that enrich Duke’s undergraduate academic experience.
+Dr. Bennett is the founding director of the Duke Global Digital Health Science Center and the Immediate Past President of the Society of Behavioral Medicine.

 Dr. Bennett also co-founded three digital health startups.
 Crimson Health Solutions developed digital interventions for disease management companies.
 Crimson was acquired by Health Dialog in 2007.
 In 2014, he co-founded Scale Down, a digital obesity treatment startup based on the science of daily self-weighing.
 Scale Down was acquired by Anthem in 2017.